Academy for Legislation

 Apart from training coordinators Hanneke and Renske, initially, subject matter expert Frank van Tienen, lawyer at Pels Rijcken, was also closely involved with the project.

 As for SMEs that would eventually be teaching the courses?
-That would be Karolien Runia, lawyer, abour expert and customisation coordinator at the UWV, and Saskia van Muiswinkel, director of the National Portal for Customisation and Multi-Problems at PMM.
+That would be Karolien Runia, lawyer, labour expert and customisation coordinator at the UWV, and Saskia van Muiswinkel, director of the National Portal for Customisation and Multi-Problems at PMM.

 Add Puck Onnekes, Training Improvement Engineer at aNewSpring, and we were looking at a true all-star team to make this blended learning dream come true.